GulshanJha00/GSAP-Project-1-CustomCursor/README.md

 Select #main using query Selector(in script.js) and assign it to var main.
 Similarly do it for cursor

 Step 5:-
-add event on variable main as mousemove and pass dets as function. you can check using console.log(dets.x) to check the coordinates of cursor in x direction.
+Add event on variable main as mousemove and pass dets as function. you can check using console.log(dets.x) to check the coordinates of cursor in x direction.
 And dets.y to check coordinates of cursor in y direction

-pass dets as function and check the cords then go for dets.x and dets.y to check whats happening on x and y
+Step 6:-
+Now we have the coordinates of x and y while cursor is moving on the screen.
+Can you think of a property which is used to move any div in any direction? yes gsap.to.
+Now,

-make gsap.to(to move element from initial pos to final pos) inside the eventlistener and select cursor.
+make gsap.to (to move element from initial pos to final pos) inside the main addevent fucntion and select variable cursor in gsap.to.

+Step 7:-
-Now set x axis as dets.x and y as dets.y add duration for smoothness
+Inside the gsap.to(cursor) put the x as dets.x and y as dets.y and add duration for smooth movement while following the cursor

+Task:-
-Search for easing to set the animation of the cursor background it will smooth everything
+Search for easing to set the animation of the custom cursor which is following you.

-BASIC CURSOR IS DONE NOW TIME FOR DANGEROUS ANIMATION IN IT
+We are done with the basic custom Cursor now its time to add an image and some more extra BASIC CURSOR IS DONE NOW TIME FOR DANGEROUS ANIMATION IN IT